ministryofjustice/hmpps-prisoner-finance-sync-api/README.md

 - `/health`: provides information about the application health and its dependencies.
 - `/info`: provides information about the version of deployed application.

+### Mocking AWS locally
+DPS event driven architecture require subscription to queues.
+To emulate this environment for local development we have a "localstack" container running in docker compose.

 ## Using local API endpoints

 ### Generating an auth token